Quannah Chasinghorse Is The Breakout Star Of Last Night's Met Gala

-The theme of last night's Met Gala was "In America", and the celebrities who attended the illustrious event interpreted the prompt in every possible way.
-Billie Eilish gave us a homage to Marilyn Monroe, while Congresswoman Alexandria Ocasio-Cortez wore a gown with "Tax The Rich" painted in red across the back, and Kim Kardashian went incognito in a full-body Balenciaga blackout hoodie.
+The theme of Monday's Met Gala was "In America", and the celebrities who attended the illustrious event interpreted the prompt in every possible way.
+Billie Eilish gave us an homage to Marilyn Monroe, while Congresswoman Alexandria Ocasio-Cortez wore a gown with "Tax The Rich" painted in red across the back, and Kim Kardashian went incognito in a full-body Balenciaga blackout hoodie.

 Standing out amid the star-studded guest list, 19-year-old Indigenous model and activist Quannah Chasinghorse was praised by social-media commentators for her look, with many remarking that she really "understood the assignment" of American representation.